About the Summer Reading Challenge

 The Summer Reading Challenge is produced by The Reading Agency and delivered in partnership with libraries.
 The challenge, aimed at children aged 4 – 11 years, is to read six or more library books over the summer, encouraging them to keep up the reading habit over their long break from school.

 There is a different theme each year.
 In 2023, Ready, Set, Read! was developed in collaboration with the Youth Sport Trust and celebrated play and participation, encouraging children to get involved in games and sports in any way that best suited them.
-In 2023, 395 Children in Rutland took part in the Summer Reading Challenge and 180 completed the challenge by reading 6 books.
 In 2024 the theme was Marvellous Makers.
+In 2025, 319 Children in Rutland took part in the Story Garden Summer Reading Challenge and 165 completed the challenge by reading 6 books.

 Children who take part in the Summer Reading Challenge: